 (j) Advance payment.
 (1) For requests other than those described in paragraphs (j)(2) and (3) of this section, the NEH will not require the requester to make an advance payment before it commences or continues work on a request.
 Payment owed for work already completed (i.e., payment before copies are sent to a requester) is not an advance payment.

 (2) When the NEH determines or estimates that a total fee to be charged under this section will be more than $250.00, it may require the requester to make an advance payment of an amount up to the amount of the entire anticipated fee before beginning to process the request, except where it receives a satisfactory assurance of full payment from a requester that has a history of prompt payment.

 (3) When a requester has previously failed to pay a properly charged fee to the NEH within thirty (30) days of the billing date, the NEH may require the requester to pay the full amount due, plus any applicable interest, and to make an advance payment of the full amount of any anticipated fee, before the NEH begins to process a new request or continues to process a pending request from that requester.

 (4) When there is an advance payment request, the NEH will not consider the request as received by the agency and no further work will be done on the request until the required payment is received.
-If the requester fails to respond within thirty (30) calendar days after the date of the advance payment Start Printed Page 9660request, the NEH will administratively close the request.
+If the requester fails to respond within thirty (30) calendar days after the date of the advance payment request, the NEH will administratively close the request.